Obligation of Applicant

-- Entry submissions, documentation and any related materials as requested by the Judging Committee during presentations and on-site screenings
+- Provision of entry submissions, documentation and any related materials as requested by the Judging Committee for online, physical and on-site screenings

-- Provision of any additional information for promotional activities should the entry be awarded the Mark
+- Provision of any additional information for promotional activities should the entry be awarded the SG Mark

-- Allow the entry to be exhibited during stipulated dates decided by the organiser, Design Business Chamber Singapore
+- Allow the winning entry to be exhibited during stipulated dates decided by the organiser, Design Business Chamber Singapore

-- Payment of all application and winner package fees (which is inclusive of second screening fees) inclusive of transactional charges by the stipulated dates
+- Payment of all submission and award-winner package fees (inclusive of transactional charges) by the stipulated dates

 Disclosure of Information

-The Singapore Good Design Mark advocates the engagement of the general public step-by-step in order to deepen their understanding of good design.
+The Singapore Good Design Awards (SG Mark) advocates the engagement of the general public step-by-step in order to deepen their understanding of good design.
 This involves disseminating relevant information about the entries throughout the entire judging process, as well as featuring the projects on our websites, exhibitions, press and marketing materials, etc. that are available to the public.

-Unless marked with [ND which stands for Non-Disclosure], the organisers have the prerogative to disclose any and all information provided by the participants during online registration.
-The organisers, Judging Committee, DBCS Secretariat and their vendors for SG Mark are obliged to adhere strictly to the code of confidentiality for non-disclosed information which will be used in consideration for screening purposes only.
+Unless marked with [ND which stands for Non-Disclosure], the organisers have the prerogative to disclose any and/or all information provided by the participants during online submissions.
+The organisers, Judging Committee, DBCS Secretariat and their vendors for SG Mark are obliged to adhere strictly to the code of confidentiality for non-disclosed information which will be used in consideration for SG Mark screening purposes only.

-The copyright for all entries, images and information belongs to the respective participants and may be used by the organisers for promotional and marketing activities.
-Participants grant the organisers the right to use and potentially modify the information provided to suit the needs of the campaign, as well as during the screenings and the above-mentioned disclosure of information to the general public.
+Applicants grant organisers the right to use and potentially modify the information provided to suit the needs of promotional and marketing activities, as well as during the screenings and the above-mentioned disclosure of information to the general public.
 The organisers are not required to show applicants the amended copy or information before disclosure to the general public.

-Any requests for the disclosure of individual screening results before the official announcement is made will be denied.
+Any request for the disclosure of individual screening results before the official announcement will be denied.

-A delay in the announcement of the results by the organiser may take place should it be necessary e.g. in the event of unforeseen circumstances e.g. natural disasters/terror acts/death of key member of organisers, etc.
+A delay in the announcement of the results by the organiser may happen should it be necessary in the event of unforeseen circumstances e.g. natural disasters/terror acts/death of key member of organisers, etc.